tkunwar/acp/README.md

 	compilation directory (of libconfig).
 It should be in "libconfig-1.4.9/lib/.libs" note that ".libs" is hidden directory.
-	Now copy "libconfig.a" where Makefile of acp is located and edit Makefile by replacing the word "-lconfig" with "libcofngi.a".
+	Now copy "libconfig.a" where Makefile of acp is located and edit Makefile by replacing the word "-lconfig" with "libconfig.a".
 Now compile again with make.
 Everything should be fine. :)

 Generating documentation